error-reporter/web-ext-error-reporter/API.md

 # Weer API Documentation

-This file describes Weer API, for introduction into Weer and for a more fresh API see [GitHub repository](https://github.com/error-reporter/weer).
+This file describes Weer API, for introduction into Weer and for the most fresh API see [GitHub repository](https://github.com/error-reporter/weer).

 ## `Weer.Utils`